Python-SIP/sip/sphinx/python_api.rst

     This is the type object for the type SIP uses to represent a C/C++ ``void *``.
-It may have a size associated with the address in which case the Python buffer protocol is supported.
-This means that the memory can be treated as a mutable array of bytes when wrapped with the ``buffer()`` builtin.
+It may have a size associated with the address in which case the Python buffer interface is supported.
 The type has the following methods.

     .. method:: __init__(address[, size=-1[, writeable=True]])